 It can be hard to know how to use such a technique: too much and it overpowers the overall finish, too little and you barely notice it.
-We’ve scoured everything from Pinterest to Instagram, Google to Bing (yes, really) to provide you with fifteen of the best examples of Spot UV finishing that we’ve seen to help give you some inspiration for your next printing project!
+We’ve scoured everything from Pinterest to Instagram, Google to Bing to provide you with fifteen of the best examples of Spot UV finishing that we’ve seen to help give you some inspiration for your next printing project!

 A monocolour business card doesn’t mean boring when it comes to Spot UV: this card shows how the high-gloss shine can really make words stand out, even if it’s black-on-black.
+We love how gloss looks on black; it’s one of the most effective colours to use it on!

 This round business card makes the most of Spot UV by highlighting only the colour on the image.
 This takes something already bright and makes it a vibrant, texture-driven experience.